 - 1. The Company faces the risk of disruption to its supply chain and delays in the fulfillment of orders for critical parts required for maintenance works and network expansion projects.
 This risk is considered to be high.
-Despite the mitigating measures being implemented, this risk is increasing. - 2.
+Despite the mitigating measures being implemented, this risk is stable. - 2.
 The Company had identified the risk that the new regulatory framework could include provisions that require significant changes to operations or could threaten its long-term viability.
 To mitigate this risk, the Company established a Regulatory Reform Team to spearhead the Company's involvement in the regulatory reform process.
 This risk is considered high given the potential high financial impact on the business combined with the higher likelihood of occurrence.
-This risk has increased from that reported for the first quarter of 2023, because of delays in finalising the draft regulations as consensus has not been arrived at on some areas. - 3.
+This risk has increased from that reported for the first half of 2023, because of delays in finalising the draft regulations as consensus has not been arrived at on some areas.
+The Company is unable to fully determine the impact of proposed legislative changes on its operations without having access to the full suite of draft regulations, for review. - 3.
 A significant portion of the total electricity price to consumers is the cost of fuel.
 The Company has identified the high cost of electricity, as well as the volatility of fuel prices on the world market, to be significant risks.
-The Company continues to use fuel price hedging to help mitigate the risk of volatility in fuel prices; however, prices remain relatively high.
+The Company continues to use fuel price hedging to help mitigate the risk of volatility in fuel prices; however, prices remain relatively high and volatile.
 Further efforts at increasing renewable energy sources of generation have been delayed by issues related to land acquisition and higher than expected prices of equipment involved, rendering some projects infeasible at this time.
 This risk is considered to be high but stable. - 4.
-The inability to meet consumer demand for electricity is considered a major risk to the Company.
+The inability to meet consumer demand for electricity is considered a risk to the Company.
 This can be brought on by either an unforeseen increase in the demand for power or the loss of generators or substations.
-The Company employs a robust preventative maintenance programme to mitigate the risk of unplanned asset downtime.
+The Company employs a robust preventative maintenance programme to mitigate the risk of unplanned asset downtime; however, increased delivery and production lead times increase the risk of not being able to restore operations following critical equipment failure.
 Uncertainty regarding the implementation of investment projects in the private and public sector contributes significantly to the assessment of this risk.
 This risk is considered low to moderate.
 As the existing generation assets near the end of their useful lives, and the uncertainty of future demand increases, compounded by a delay in finalising an Integrated Resource and Resilience Plan to which all stakeholders are contributing, this risk is increasing. - 5.
-The annual hurricane season between June and November remains a constant threat to the Company's assets and operation.
+The annual hurricane season between June and November 2023 remains a constant threat to the Company's assets and operation.
 As far as practicable the Company continues to design its systems to minimize the impact from hurricanes.
 The Company continues to maintain a robust disaster recovery plan in the event of extensive damage resulting from a weather system.
 The risk of loss of T&D assets and resulting impact on the reliability of the power supply is increasing given the intensity of storms affecting the region.
 This risk is considered to be moderate but increasing.